LeonardoVal/sermat.js/README.md

 When parsed, the result will be a properly initialized instance of the corresponding type.
 Some Javascript base types are implemented _out-of-the-box_.
 Implementations for custom types can be defined with `Sermat.register` or adding a `__SERMAT__` member to the constructor.
 In the following example the identifier is defined to be `mylib.Point2D`, instead of the default `Point2D`.
-identifiers cannot have dots, it is necessary to write it between double quotes.

 ```javascript
 function Point2D(x, y) {